 Carrying on from the previous point – unless you know the breeding history of the dog, you can place no guarantee on what their size, health or personality will be like when they are fully grown.
 Whilst purebreds have a fairly predictable personality/temperament (thanks to generations of inbreeding); it can be difficult to make such predictions when it comes to cross breeds, as you cannot be 100% certain which genetic traits they will take from each parent.

-With purebreds this is a different story, as their pure parentage allows breeders to tell prospective pet owners the exact size, behaviour and health to expect of the dog.
+With purebreds, this is a different story, as their pure parentage allows breeders to tell prospective pet owners the exact size, behavior and health to expect of the dog.
 This, in turn, leaves breeders in a better position to match prospective breeding pairs (based on their temperament and physical conformity), as not only can they use their history to accurately determine the type of pups they will have; it is also easier to get them genetically tested to prevent any potential or unseen genetic diseases from being passed onto their litter.

-Another bonus to purebreds, is that breeders can offer prospective owners guarantees on the long term health, well-being and temperaments of their puppies.
+Another bonus to purebreds is that breeders can offer prospective owners guarantees on the long-term health, well-being and temperaments of their puppies.
 Please note that not all breeders choose to offer this guarantee as even with testing, unforeseen events could potentially influence the health and longevity of the dog, making their promise invalid.

 Coefficient of Inbreeding

 Beyond potential congenital problems, inbreeding amongst purebred dogs has also been linked to temperament and intelligence problems.
-Whilst health issues with purebred dogs are common, there is no guarantee that a cross breed will have a higher quality of life/better health.
+Whilst health issues with purebred dogs are common, there is no guarantee that a crossbreed will have a higher quality of life/better health.

 Breeding dogs of different sizes will not only make it difficult for you to predict the final size of the dog; it can also cause birthing difficulties for the mother dog.
 This problem is further heightened if the stud is considerably larger than the mother (or if he comes from a large-headed breed); as the influence of their genetics (on the pups) could make it difficult for the mother to push the puppies out, thus resulting in her having to undergo a C-section in order to protect the lives of her pups as well as herself.